RubixML/ML/docs/cross-validation/metrics/api.md

 # Metrics
-Validation metrics are for evaluating the performance of an Estimator.
-They output a score based on the predictions and the ground-truth labels.
+Validation metrics are for used evaluating the performance of an estimator.
+They output a score based on the predictions and the ground-truth found in the labels.

 ### Scoring Predictions
 To compute a validation score, pass in the predictions from an estimator along with the expected labels:
 ```php
 public score(array $predictions, array $labels) : float